 - Integrating experiential and academic learning

-Each education course includes a field component through which instructors seek continuously to integrate theory and practice, asking students to bridge academic and experiential knowledge in the classroom and beyond it.
+Each education course includes a field component through which students bridge academic and experiential knowledge with guidance from practitioners.
 Field placements in schools and other educational settings range from two hours per week in the introductory course to full-time student teaching in the certification program.

 The Bi-College Education Program offers several options.
 Students may:

-- Explore one or more aspects of education in areas of particular interest – such as urban schooling – by enrolling in single courses
+- Explore one or more aspects of education in areas of particular interest – such as urban education – by enrolling in single courses

 - Pursue a minor in educational studies